JoseJesusOchoaTorres/portfolio/README.md

 ## Feedback

-Feel free to send us feedback on my social networks or [file an issue](https://github.com/JoseJesusOchoaTorres/portfolio/issues/new).
+Feel free to send me feedback on my social networks or [file an issue](https://github.com/JoseJesusOchoaTorres/portfolio/issues/new).
 Feature requests are always welcome.
 If you wish to contribute, please take a quick look at the [guidelines](./CONTRIBUTING.md)!

 ## Contact

-If there's anything you'd like to chat about, please feel free to do this.
+If there's anything you'd like to chat about, please feel free to do it.

 * [jose.jesus.ochoa.torres@gmail.com](mailto:jose.jesus.ochoa.torres@gmail.com)
 * [Instagram](https://www.instagram.com/)